The Great Automatic Grammatizator

-The Great Automatic Grammatizator (published in the U.S. as The Umbrella Man and Other Stories) is a collection of thirteen short stories written by British author Roald Dahl.
+The Great Automatic Grammatizator (published in the U.S. as The Umbrella Man and Other Stories) is a posthumous 1998 collection of thirteen short stories written by British author Roald Dahl.
 The stories were selected for teenagers from Dahl's adult works.
 All the stories included were published elsewhere originally; their sources are noted below.
 The stories, with the exception of the war story "Katina", possess a deadpan, ironic, bizarre, or even macabre sense of humor.
 They generally end with unexpected plot twists.